mkenney/go-chrome/README.md

 Add more tests.
 So many tests...
 If you would like to contribute but aren't sure how, there are several [open issues](https://github.com/mkenney/go-chrome/issues?q=is%3Aopen+is%3Aissue+project%3Amkenney%2Fgo-chrome%2F1) for tests that need to be written, I'll try to keep that list up to date.
 There are also [several examples](https://github.com/mkenney/go-chrome/blob/master/socket/cdtp.animation_test.go) of tests that have already be written.

 Any contributions to tests or otherwise are very welcome!

+# Change Log

+## 2017-01-05

+I merged some changes that did change the API a bit.
+Mainly, all the protocol methods now return a channel instead of blocking until they get a result to better handle the nature of socket data streams.
+This makes unit testing easier and cleaner and the API more useful, but the race detector still finds false positives due to writing test data to a stack that mocks a socket data stream, which is being drained by an independent goroutine...

+I'm not sure what to do with that, or if I care at this point.
+You can see it by running `go test -race ./...`.